-Divide the mixture into the donut pan holes (it should make 10).
-Bake for around 17 minutes, until golden brown.
+Divide the mixture into the donut pan holes (you'll get around 10).

-Prepare the frosting by mixing the Lotus Biscoff spread, soy milk and icing sugar together.
+Prepare the icing by mixing the Biscoff spread, soy milk and icing sugar together.
 Spread this onto the donuts once they are completely cooled.

 Top each donut with a Biscoff biscuit if desired.
 (Do not add until you are ready to serve, they will go soggy otherwise.)